lizmat/articles/format.md

 say "'$f'";         # '%5s'
 say "'$f("foo")'";  # '  foo'
 ```
 As you can see, the `Format` object acts very much so as a string.
-Only when used as a `Callable` (by putting `()` after it, with arguments, will it show its special functionality.
 Which isn't so strange when you realize the method resolution order of `Format`:
 ```
 use v6.e.PREVIEW;
 say Format.^mro;  # ((Format) (Str) (Cool) (Any) (Mu))
 ```
+Only when used as a `Callable` (by putting `()` after it with arguments), will it show its special functionality.

 ## A new quote adverb

-At the RCS it was suggested that the `Format.new("%5s") would be too clunky.
-But more seriously, would prevent compile time optimization of the `Format` object, because the lookup of methods are a runtime action in Raku (generally).
+At the RCS it was suggested that the `Format.new("%5s")` would be too clunky in common usage.
+More seriously it would prevent compile time creation of the `Format` object because the lookup of methods are a runtime action in Raku (generally).
 A way to get around that, would be to introduce a new string quoting construct / adverb / processor.
 This [became](https://github.com/rakudo/rakudo/commit/e95c45a5ec641c301f0eec9c371f36683a0496fd) the `"format"` adverb (or `"o"` for the short version):
 ```
-use v6.e.PREVIEW;
+use v6.e.PREVIEW;  # RAKUDO_RAKUAST=1 also required for now
 my $format = q:format/%5s/;
 say "'$format("foo")'";   # '  foo'
 ```
-or more directly:
+or more directly and shorter using the "o" alternate adverb:
 ```
 use v6.e.PREVIEW;
-dd q:format/%5s/("foo");  # "  foo"
+dd q:o/%5s/("foo");  # "  foo"
 ```
 Why `"o"` for the short version?
 Because `"f"` was already taken to enable/disable *f*unction interpolation.
 And `q:o` felt visually closer to `fo` than anything else.

 ## Performance
 So how does this new way of formatting values into a string perform?

 Without any optimization of the RakuAST version yet, upto a 30x speed increase has been reported.
 So that's quite an improvement.
-And potentially better than many other programming languages.
+And potentially better than many other programming languages that also depend on some kind of runtime state-machine to create the string, rather than depending on executable code.

 ## Conclusion
-A new way of creating strings from a given set of values and format string (in other words `printf` functionality) has been implemented in the Raku Programming Language, making it up to 30x as fast.
+A new way of creating strings from a given set of values and format string (in other words `printf` functionality) has been implemented using RakuAST in the Raku Programming Language, making it up to 30x as fast.

-This functionality will be available from release 2023.06 of Rakudo.
+This functionality will be available from release 2023.06 of Rakudo and selecting the `6.e` language level by specifying `use v6.e.PREVIEW`..
 The new quote adverb will for now only be available when compiled with the new RakuAST grammar, which can be activated by specifying the `RAKUDO_RAKUAST` environment variable.